 Undergraduate students of all majors who are current sophomores, juniors, and seniors with a minimum 3.0 cumulative GPA (per the official transcript) are welcome to apply.
-Preference will be given to juniors and seniors.

 Students with a cumulative GPA below 3.0 due to extreme circumstances who believe they would be a good candidate for this program may submit a statement explaining their GPA, accompanied by a letter from their academic advisor confirming the extenuating circumstances in question and recommending their application to the program.

-Applicants with a cumulative GPA lower than 3.0 according to their official transcript must submit the accompanying documentation described above by the application deadline in order to be considered for the 2018 CAPS Fellows Program.
+Applicants with a cumulative GPA lower than 3.0 according to their official transcript must submit the accompanying documentation described above by the application deadline in order to be considered for the 2023 CAPS Fellows Program.

-No, please select status according to your year in school and not according to number of credits.
+Please select status according to your year in school and not according to number of credits.

 - Fill out the online application form.